-There’s been a whole lotta fuss about these little pink lamps as of late.
-(Haven't you seen them popping up in your local decor shops and yoga studios?)
+There’s been a whole lotta fuss about these little pink lamps.
+(Haven’t you seen them popping up in your local decor shops and yoga studios?)
 So naturally, we decided to take a closer look.

 First, what the heck are salt lamps?
 Quite literally, they’re crystallized chunks of pink salt from the Himalayan mountains (usually from Pakistan).
 And they’re hollowed out in the middle to make room for a heat lamp or light bulb.